 Turns out about $87 billion dollars gets spent on celebrating that one game in this country.
 And online, the puns while homegating didn’t stop on Instagram—”Nothing like spending Super Bowl Sunday with friend-chips.”
 “Feeling tail-great at the Super Bowl party.”
 “This beer is my number one draft pick.”
 “Winging it.”
 “Someone pass the guac.
 I’m wide open.” and “I’m looking for a wine that pair wells with pretending to know what’s going on in the football game.”

 But Lorick says there’s room for improvement in pulling off a good homegate.
-Just because it’s inside the house or on the deck doesn’t mean you skimp on the essence of tailgating.
+Just because it’s inside the house or on the backyard BBQ patio deck doesn’t mean you skimp on the essence of tailgating.
 It’s not a barbecue, it’s a re-located tailgate.

-- “Games don’t stop just because you’re at home,” he says.
+2. “Games don’t stop just because you’re at home,” he says.
 Whatever you play in the parking lot, set it up in the yard, down the hallway, or get the Nerf indoor version.
 It’s a tailgate, not just a party.
 “Make sure you keep hand sanitizer near the game to ensure safe play for all,” suggests Lorick for this upcoming game.
-A vaccine will likely not be available to everyone by February.
-Which brings us to…

-- “We are in a pandemic, so keep the guest list under 10 people as a good benchmark,” Lorick says.
-Keep the tailgate vibe going.
-Buy masks with football quotes or logos for everyone to wear.
+3. “We are in a pandemic – still, so keep the guest list under 10 people as a good benchmark,” Lorick says.
 “Set up multiple TVs in the house, so guests can maintain social distancing while still being together,” he suggests, like a mini tailgate lot.
 “Don’t have a buffet.
 Have a single person serve all the food after cleaning hands and wearing a proper facemask to ensure no transfer of germs to the food.”